VirtualGL/virtualgl/BUILDING.md

   * GCC and G++
   * X11 and OpenGL development libraries (see above)
   * libturbojpeg-devel
-    (Both Cygwin and Cygwin64 provide the TurboJPEG API DLL for libjpeg-turbo, so you can optionally build against this rather than the official libjpeg-turbo SDK.)

 32-bit VirtualGL Builds on x86-64 Linux Distributions